Hunton Parish Council North Yorkshire

 Gathering

-The 37th Anniversary Steam Gathering will take place on the 7th and 8th September 2024 in farmland to the east of the Village of Hunton in Lower Wensleydale.
+The 39th Anniversary Steam Gathering will take place on the 12th and 13th September 2026 in farmland to the east of the Village of Hunton in Lower Wensleydale.
 The event boasts over 1000 exhibits displaying over 120 years of Agricultural and Motoring Heritage on the 70-acre rural event site.
 Exhibitor highlights include over 30 steam engines and 60 miniature steam engines along with an original set of steam gallopers.
 In addition to this, we have over 200 classic cars, 200 tractors, commercial vehicles, motorbikes, stationary engines and much more.
 Attractions also include a large Craft and Food Market showcasing local produce, Trade stalls, vintage working demonstrations, full catering facilities, auto-jumble and Fun Fair including steam powered gallopers.
 An action packed main arena will see displays from the vast exhibits and many unique displays.
 Additional attractions include a vintage ploughing match on the Sunday of the event with the addition heavy horses competing in the match.
 Over the weekend the site comes alive with the smell of steam, sounds of vintage working engines and fair organs playing throughout the site to create an atmosphere of nostalgia and bygone days.
 The event aims to provide something for all the family and is now one of the biggest events of its kind in the North.
 Organised by an entirely volunteer committee the HSG Team have donated thousands of pounds to local charities over the years.
 The Team invite you to come along and enjoy an action-packed weekend.

 Steam Gathering Website

-Hunton Play
+Hunton Play and Recreation

 HUNTON PARISH COUNCIL